JetBrains/teamcity-sdk-maven-plugin/README.md

 ## General Info

-This Maven plugin allow to control TeamCity instance from command line.
-It will install developed plugin if it is available.
+This Maven plugin allow controlling a TeamCity instance from the command line.
+It will install a developed plugin if it is available.

 The plugin works best when used with projects generated from [maven archetype](http://confluence.jetbrains.com/display/TCD8/Developing+Plugins+Using+Maven#DevelopingPluginsUsingMaven-MavenArchetypes) for TeamCity plugins.

 If you have such a project, you can skip to [plugin goals](#plugin-goals)

-Otherwise, make sure you have proper plugin repository configured:
+Otherwise, make sure you have the proper plugin repository configured:
 ```xml
 <pluginRepositories>
   <pluginRepository>